pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Creates a function`:

-1. declare function multiply with 140 arguments
+1. declare function multiply with 123 arguments
-2. declare function multiply with 2 arguments return false
+2. declare function multiply with 2 arguments return 123
-3. declare function divide return reference constant called quote is full quote
+3. declare function divide return reference constant called quote blue car quote

 #### Português